Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 1. Microbiome Imbalance

-Loss of microbial diversity — particularly mucus-associated bacteria — has been strongly linked to impaired barrier signaling, mucus thinning, and epithelial vulnerability (Chelakkot et al., 2018).
+Loss of microbial diversity, particularly mucus-associated bacteria, has been linked to impaired barrier signaling, mucus thinning, and epithelial vulnerability (Chelakkot et al., 2018).

 2. Chronic Inflammatory Signaling

-Pro-inflammatory cytokines such as TNF-α and interferon-γ can alter tight junction protein expression and localization, weakening barrier regulation (Turner, 2009).
+Pro-inflammatory cytokines such as TNF-alpha and interferon-gamma can alter tight junction protein expression and localization, weakening barrier regulation (Turner, 2009).

 3. Stress and Circadian Disruption